-Welcome to The Potts Family Tree genealogy web site.
-This site contains family information on over 9,500 individuals from 3,800 families.
+Welcome to The Potts Family Tree genealogy web site which has been on the Internet since 1994.
+This site contains family information on over 10,000 individuals from 3,800 families.
 If you are an account holder, you are able to add and edit information and view your own relationship with any individual in the database.

 There are over 1,900 surnames in the family with the major ones being: Anderson, Bayly, Brown, Campbell, Gibson, Graham, Gregg, Hall, Hanover, Langmead, Lawson, Laycock, MacCaig, Madill, Potts, Romanov, Starritt, Stewart, Strachan, and Vernon.

 If you are an account holder you can see a chart automatically drawn showing your relationship with any individual you are viewing.